nwy140/MUFYSourceCode/README.md

 College is just something to keep myself occupied, so that my brain won't die from doing nothing

+  okay, let's be real here
+  who goes to college to learn photoshop or 3d modeling , and game engines such as the Unreal engine anyway? you can learn all those hhings online, for free.
+Like seriously. the uofu games major, is  cash cow.
+  I am being honest here.
+  I just took a 3d modeling maya oourse.
+And it was really introductory.
+It only covered modeling. it doesnt cover rigging,animation and uv unwrapping all in nne class.
+It expects you to waste more money and take a separate llass for that

 https://www.reddit.com/r/learnprogramming/comments/c64fon/should_i_study_computer_science_at_the_university/
 I just started my first semester at the UofU, with the intention of majoring in CS with EAE emphasis.But there's one thing that bothers me,